dotnet/docs/docs/orleans/deployment/deploy-to-azure-app-service.md

 **Items in cart page**

 When items are in your cart, you can view them and change their quantity, and even remove them from the cart.
-The user is presented a summary of the items in the cart, and the pretax total cost.
+The user is shown a summary of the items in the cart and the pretax total cost.

 :::image type="content" source="media/items-in-shopping-cart-page.png" lightbox="media/items-in-shopping-cart-page.png" alt-text="Orleans: Shopping Cart sample app, items in cart page.":::

 > [!TIP]
-> When this app runs locally, in a Development environment, the app will use local host clustering, in-memory storage, and a local silo.
+> When this app runs locally, in a Development environment, the app will use localhost clustering, in-memory storage, and a local silo.
 It also seeds the inventory with fake data that is automatically generated using the [Bogus NuGet](https://www.nuget.org/packages/bogus) package.
 This is all intentional to demonstrate the functionality.

 ## Deploy to Azure App Service

+A typical Orleans application consists of a cluster of server processes (silos) where grains live, and a set of client processes, usually web servers, that receive external requests, turn them into grain method calls and return results.
+Hence, the first thing one needs to do to run an Orleans application is to start a cluster of silos.
+For testing purposes, a cluster can consist of a single silo.
+For a reliable production deployment, we want more than one silo in a cluster for fault tolerance and scale.

+Once the cluster is running, we can start one or more client processes that connect to the cluster and can send requests to the grains.
+Clients connect to a special TCP endpoint on silos - gateway.
+By default, every silo in a cluster has a client gateway enabled.
+So clients can connect to all silos in parallel for better performance and resilience.

 ## Configure the virtual network for the app